vburckhardt/terraform-ibm-base-ocp-vpc/README.md

 Use this module to provision an [IBM Cloud Red Hat OpenShift cluster](https://cloud.ibm.com/docs/openshift?topic=openshift-getting-started) on VPC Gen2.
 The module either creates the required Cloud Object Storage instance or uses an existing instance.
 The module also supports optionally passing a key management configuration for secret encryption and boot volume encryption.

 Optionally, the module supports advanced security group management for the worker nodes, VPE, and load balancer associated with the cluster.
-This feature allows you to configure security groups for the cluster's worker nodes, VPE, and load balancer.
+This feature enables you to configure security groups for the worker nodes, VPE, and load balancer of the cluster.

 ### Before you begin